 Biopsy.
 A biopsy is the removal of a small amount of tissue for examination under a microscope.
 Other tests can suggest that cancer is present, but only a biopsy can make a definite diagnosis.
 The sample removed during the biopsy is analyzed by a pathologist (a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease).

 After these diagnostic tests are done, your child’s doctor will review all of the results with you.
-If the diagnosis is a tumor, these results also help the doctor describe the tumor; this is called staging.
-Learn more about the first steps to take after a diagnosis.
+If the diagnosis is DIG, these results also help the doctor describe the tumor; this is called staging and grading.